Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 >
 > The statement above will return the **number** of rows.
 >
-> Someone asks me : "Does it return the same result as `SELECT COUNT(*) FROM customers`?
+> Someone asks me : "Does it return the same result as `SELECT COUNT(*) FROM customers`?"
 YES, it does.
 The point is that `COUNT` just returns the number of rows.

 #### `AS` to rename a column as an alias.